TerenceXue-tech/FCT/README.md

 # FCT
-A Feature-Fused CNN-Transformer Model for Material Recognition
+A Feature-Fused CNN-Transformer Model for Tactile Perception

 Data will be open-source on request.